Skip to main content

 Product mapping and reorder suggestions

-Product mappings can support reorder suggestions.
-If Bestellfix knows which vendor product belongs to which ingredient, it can suggest what to order when stock is low.
-Example:
+If Mathership knows which vendor product belongs to which ingredient, it can suggest what to order when stock is low.

 Low ingredientMapped vendor productSuggested order